 After being diagnosed with pancreatic cancer in September 2024, Shun committed to walking the pond’s 1.5-mile loop several times a week to keep his body and mind strong.
 (Many of you reading this post probably did a lap with him at some point.)
 Even as his mobility got more limited, he turned to the pond for rest and reflection.

-So it seems fitting that we celebrate our dear friend with a plaque at the pond.
+So it seems fitting that we celebrate our dear Shun with a plaque at the pond.
 The Emerald Necklace Conservancy offers a program in which members of the public can “adopt” a heritage tree in honor of their loved one.
 That means that, for five years, a 100- to 200-year-old tree will be fitted with a plaque with Shun’s name and a quote, and will be lovingly tended to by the Emerald Necklace Conservancy’s tree preservation team.

 Shun and Greg at Jamaica Pond, fall 2025.